puffetto/spdu/README.md

 You can do a very good job in having that IP served by something extremely stable (like HAProxy) and then spread the requests to redundant backends, but when that IP becomes unreachable your service will be unreachable.

 Experience says that this is, after human error, the second reason for services going down.
-It can be a datacenter power failure, an ISP's broken routing, your provider suspending the service because PayPal failed to promptly process a payment, a scheduled maintenance for which you oversaw the email notification, whatever: it happens, and it happens quite often.
+It can be a datacenter power failure, an ISP's broken routing, your provider suspending the service because PayPal failed to promptly process a payment, a scheduled maintenance for which you oversaw the email notification, whatever: it happens, and it happens more often than you expect.

 ### The solution.